 FDA has instructed all food manufacturing and packaging companies, as a mandate, to mention the MSG content-related information on the food packet.
 While buying any kind of packaged food or processed food, you can make an informed choice by reading the contents on the label.

 Is It a Yes or No to MSG During Pregnancy?

-If you have an ounce of doubt about the use of MSG, it is better to avoid it.
+During pregnancy, always try to have fresh food and avoid packaged and processed food as it has reduced nutritive value.
 Exercise caution when you go out to eat or buy packaged food.
 MSG can make your food flavorful and sumptuous, but is it worth the health of your baby?
 We suggest minimal or no consumption of MSG during pregnancy.
-It is important that your baby gets all the necessary nutrients needed for healthy development, and nothing detrimental!
+It is important that your baby gets all the necessary nutrients needed for healthy development.
 Do check on the same with your doctor to get the most informed advice.
 Eat healthy, for what you eat is what your baby does!
-Also, do share your experiences with us.

 Studies have not yet proven any adverse effects owing to MSG intake.
 However, consuming MSG during pregnancy is not recommended, especially if you have had allergic reactions to it, such as headache, nausea, and sweating.
 Further, avoiding MSG and other salts is recommended if you experience excess water retention and bloating in pregnancy.
 Carefully read all food labels, especially packaged and processed foods, to ensure they do not contain MSG.
 Further, include more fresh foods in your diet for a healthy and safe pregnancy.